cleanunicorn/gerhard/Readme.md

 ### Proxy mode

-Starts from a random color and generates the next line below no furthen than the distance specified.
+Starts from a random color and the next line is a close color.

 ```sh-session
 $ python ./main.py --color proxy --color-distance 10